tcburns24/tcburns24.github.io/_portfolio/hangman.md

 This idea was born over a lunch conversation with a software engineer at LinkedIn.
 He mentioned that he had built his own hangman app just for fun.
 All of a sudden, I had an itch I needed to scratch.
 That very same day, I found myself hacking away at the HTML for the app.
 I know, I know -- it's not the most complex app in the world, but like Hannibal from the A-Team says, "I love it when an app comes together!"

 ## What I'd Do Differently

 The most glaring weak spot about Hangman is that it can't be played over the web.
 Having to play a computer game with someone in the same room is sooo 2005!
-I'd like build a 2nd version of Hangman using Google Firebase so that users can play it remotely, a la Bloc Chat.
+I'd like build a 2nd version of Hangman using Google Firebase so that users can play it remotely.

 Secondly, I'd like to create functionality so that a user can input a word discreetly; where black dots fill the text box rather than the word's letters.
 This way, a user wouldn't need to look away while his opponent enters a word.